sara-02/sysbot/README.md

 [NOTE: To claim or assign an issue, it must first be approved]
 6. A slash command /sysbot_open_issue <repo_name> <author_username> *Title of issue(in between star symbols)* Issue Body
 7. A slash command /sysbot_help provides a list of all the commands and functionalities of the bot.
+8. Each week prs which have been opened that week but have not been reviewed yet are collected and sent to respective Slack channels.

 Installation